Trusts & LIving Trusts

 A trust is a form of property ownership whereby an individual called the Trustor (also known as Settlor) transfers ownership of property to a trustee who manages and invests the trust assets and makes disbursements to beneficiaries according to the terms of the trust instrument.
 Duties of the trustee include collecting assets, paying taxes and debts of the trust and making distribution to the beneficiaries.
 Trusts are identified according to the time of their formation.
 Trusts formed during lifetime are known as living or inter-vivos trusts.
 Trusts formed at death are generally known as testamentary trusts.
 Living trusts are usually revocable and amendable during lifetime but become irrevocable and non voluntarily changeable at death.
 Living trusts may be modified or amended after death but only with considerable expense and legal proceedings.

-A living trust allows for the management of your assets during your life, and provides that the trust assets will be distributed directly to your chosen beneficiaries at your death, avoiding the time, expense and publicity of probate.
-In addition to simple and complex wills, the attorneys at Tuesley Hall Konopa, LLP are experienced in preparing the following types of trusts:
+A living trust allows for the management of your assets during your life and provides that the trust assets will be distributed directly to your chosen beneficiaries at your death, avoiding the time, expense, and publicity of probate.
+In addition to simple and complex wills, the attorneys at THK Law, LLP are experienced in preparing the following types of trusts:

 - Dynasty/generation-skipping (GST) trust